 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 This out and back off-trail hike takes you to Peak 2811.
 Which is the high point of a ridge between First Water Creek and La Barge Creek.

-For the HAZ 7th anniversary I thought it would be nice to do an appreciation piece for the masses.
-So I tried to add a hike that was moderate, different and near a lake!
+For the HAZ 7th anniversary, I thought it would be nice to do an appreciation piece for the masses.
+So I tried to add a hike that was moderate, different, and near a lake!
 Viola, peak 2811 seemed like the ticket.

-Cross the small ridge to east end and you can see your next goal towering to the south.
+Cross the small ridge to the east end, and you can see your next goal towering to the south.
 You'll dip down maybe 50 feet in elevation before tackling the intimidating slope ahead.
 Not to worry, it's only a 300 foot gain up this one.
 There's a tiny ridge that slants diagonally to the southeast.
 I put an X on the map for those interested in the best viewing point.
-This is a good turn around point for an easier hike that could be completed in under two hours.
+This is a good turn around point for an easier hike that could be completed under two hours.